R Adams Cowley: Career

-As a Professor of Thoracic Surgery, University of Maryland, Cowley was the organizer of the world's first and longest-running, "Shock Trauma" Center.
-After years of research which he conducted in the late 1950s, it was officially opened at the University of Maryland Hospital in 1959.
-The center was renamed May 1989 "The R Adams Cowley Shock Trauma Center of the University of Maryland Hospital."
-During his years in the Army, Cowley pioneered in 1957, the once-controversial, but now universally-accepted, the concept of the "Golden Hour," which he defined as the fact that a severe trauma patient had 60 minutes or less from time of injury to receive specialized treatment at a Shock Trauma Unit to reduce mortality.
-The controversial aspect was that for countless years, injured patients had been taken, by ambulance, to the nearest hospital to die.
-To accomplish his goal, Cowley delegated, and shared responsibility for, Trauma Medicine with such hospitals throughout the state of Maryland as the Johns Hopkins Hospital's Pediatric Trauma Center, the Curtis Hand Center of Union Memorial Hospital, and the state burn center at Bayview Hospital.
-Cowley also organized the "Maryland Institute of Emergency Medical Services," the first statewide coordinated EMS system of care in The United States.
-In 1969, he started the first injured "civilian" helicopter transport service with the assistance of the Maryland State Police Aviation Division.
+As a professor of thoracic surgery at the University of Maryland, Cowley was the organizer of the world's first and longest-running "shock trauma center".
+After years of research that he conducted in the 1950s, "The Death lab" was officially opened at the University of Maryland Hospital in 1955.
+The center was renamed in May 1989 the R Adams Cowley Shock Trauma Center of the University of Maryland Hospital.
+In 1944, while still in the U.S. Army, Dr Cowley had pioneered the once controversial but now universally accepted concept of the "Golden Hour".
 With over 400 published professional articles, chapters, books, and white papers to his credit, Cowley was a pioneer in raising awareness of trauma prevention.
+Prior to 1966, Dr Cowley was on the Board of the National Sciences Commission as well the President’s Commission of Highway Safety.
+He was member of a group of scientists who worked to write the famous White Paper "Accidental Death and Injury - The neglected American Disease".
+The paper was the turning point for EMS in the USA.
+President Lyndon Johnson and the country were shocked by recommendations of the White paper and countless laws were enacted to address this crisis.

-Notably, Cowley took on Dr. David Boyd in his residency, and mentored him.
-Boyd went on to further develop the Trauma system with his successes in the Illinois Trauma Center.
-In 1986, at Cowley's request and with the support of Maryland Senator Mathias, Ronald Reagan, the then President of the United States, signed the act authorizing the establishment of "The National Center For The Study of Trauma and Emergency Medical Services" and recognizing, as its founder and first director, R Adams Cowley.
-This center, still in operation as of early April 2015, is located at the University of Maryland.
+In 1986, at Cowley's request and with the support of Maryland Senator Mathias, Ronald Reagan, then President of the United States, signed an act authorizing the establishment of "The National Center For The Study of Trauma and Emergency Medical Services" and appointed Dr Cowley as its founder and first director.
+This center, is still in operation today is located at the University of Maryland.
 The University of Utah, which honored Cowley as one of Utah's most famous legends, requested and received the collection of his personal and professional papers.